Posted by Jackson Peos in Health / Nutrition

-In a recent consumer reports survey, while respondents thought that gluten-free diets were more nutritious with more minerals and vitamins that conventional foods, the opposite was true.
+In a recent consumer reports survey, while respondents thought that gluten-free diets were more nutritious with more minerals and vitamins than conventional foods, the opposite was true.
 Gluten-free foods are often less fortified with folic acid, iron and other nutrients than gluten-containing foods.

-Gluten-free foods tend to also be more energetically-dense, with higher sugar and fat content.
+Gluten-free foods tend to also be more energetically dense, with higher sugar and fat content.
 This is evidenced by some observational studies showing a trend toward weight gain in those who follow a gluten-free diet.
 Lastly, gluten-free options tend to be far more expensive than conventional foods.

 So, if you thought the gluten-free mantra had no downsides then think again.